ziad-saab/metamask-snaps-transaction-insights-workshop/README.md

 3. [Step 3](/tree/step-03): Enabling the Ethereum Provider in the snap
 4. [Step 4](/tree/step-04): Fetching the gas price
 5. [Step 5](/tree/step-05): Showing the gas price in the transaction insights UI
+6. [Step 6](/tree/step-06): Calculating and displaying the total gas that would be paid

 ## Step 1: Initialization, cleanup, and setup